GauntletWizard/enhancements/keps/sig-auth/NNNN-mtls-signer/README.md

     using the `kubernetes.io/mlts` CA certificate also inclued in the the secret, again using standard application cryptographic libraries.
-  * The sever is is able to validate the client's provided client certificate by using he service account information provided in the certificate.
+  * The server is is able to validate the client's provided client certificate by using the service account information provided in the certificate.
+  * The server furhter verifies that calling pod is running as a service account that has permissions to access the server's resource.

 #### Story 2